DA: 4-year-old girl abducted, sexually assaulted; tells police 'a monster took me'

 Guzman-Garcia ran away but he was allegedly found hiding out in an abandoned car and was positively identified by the father.

 The suspect is a complete stranger to the family, Hogan said.
-Investigators are trying to figure out if he observed the victim earlier in the day and followed her to the family's home.
+Investigators say he admitted to the abduction and assault.

 "This crime is every parent's nightmare.
 A monster comes out of the night, abducts your child, and sexually assaults her.
 This is proof that evil exists in this world," Hogan said.